 - Continue to cook, stirring constantly, until thick and bubbly.

 - Cut the trimmed toast in half diagonally and place on a baking sheet (or use individual baking dishes).

 - Arrange turkey slices on the toast and cover with hot cheese sauce.

-- Top with tomato slices and bacon strips then sprinkle the remaining 1/2 cup Parmesan cheese evenly over the sandwiches.
+- Top with tomato slices and sprinkle the remaining 1/2 cup Parmesan cheese evenly over the sandwiches.

 - Place them under the broiler until hot and bubbly and lightly browned.